Universal gravothermal evolution of isolated self-interacting dark matter halos for velocity-dependent cross sections: Gravothermal Evolution of Isolated Halos

 For this cross section, $K_p$ is a function of the single variable $x \equiv v/w$, which highlights the property that $K_p$ becomes velocity-independent in the limit $w\to\infty$.
 The asymptotic behavior of $K_p$ is given by

 where $\psi$ is the Di-Gamma function.
 The limit $x\ll1$ ($w\gg v$) recovers the known hard-sphere scattering result by design.
-In the $x\gg 1$ limit, the scaling $K_p\sim \log(x)/x^4$ is reminiscent of the infrared divergence of Rutherford-like scattering.
+In the $x\gg 1$ limit, the scaling $K_p\sim \log(x)/x^4$ is reminiscent of the infrared divergence of Rutherford-like scattering. \fix{A plot showing the resulting $n$ [c.f.
+Eq.~\eqref{eq:def_n}] for the Yukawa cross section is shown in Fig.~\ref{fig:c1_comp}}

-\paragraph*{Numerical Convergence Tests:} The numerical solution to the gravothermal equations (Eq.~\ref{eq:gravothermal_nondim}) is obtained by discretizing the equations over a grid of fixed mass shells as described in \cite{Pollack:2014rja}.
-Our solutions are obtained for 400 shells that cover the mass range from $3.3\times 10^5\,M_\odot$ to $2.5\times 10^{10}\,M_\odot$.
+\paragraph*{Numerical Convergence Tests:} The numerical solution to the gravothermal equations (Eq.~\ref{eq:gravothermal_nondim}) is obtained by discretizing the equations over a grid of fixed mass shells as described in \cite{Pollack:2014rja,Nishikawa_2020}. \fix{ To account numerically for the heat conduction, we need to take small time steps such that the density can be treated as approximately constant.
+To achieve this, our time step were chosen according the conditions described in appendix A of \cite{Nishikawa_2020}, with setting $\epsilon_t=10^{-4}$. } Our solutions are obtained for 400 logarithmically-spaced radial shells {between $\tilde{r}=10^{-2}$ and $10^2$}, and the mass within each shell is held constant throughout the evolution.
 We have also run models $1$ and $11$ with 800 shells to check for convergence.
 In going from 400 to 800 shells, we only see small differences in the results.
 For example, the minimum density changes by $0.016$\%, the dispersion at minimum density by $0.023$\% and the collapse time by $0.1$\%.
 This level of convergence is sufficient for the purpose of elucidating the approximate universality in the evolution of self-interacting dark matter halos.